Order of Adjectives in English

 However, if we were talking about a “beautiful” and “ancient” necklace, there’s no need to separate the two with commas.

-When using more than three adjectives, it is best to separate them with commas for clarity:
+When using more than two adjectives, it is best to separate them with commas for clarity:

 "Her necklace is cute, beautiful, and ancient to boot!"